tytydraco/yessleep/out/Theres_a_woman_who_lives_inside_the_walls_of_my_gallery_For_fifteen_years_shes_been_knocking_against_the_marble_attempting_to_deliver_a_message_I_couldnt_decipher__until_last_night_Now_I_understand.md

 He wore me down.

-So, I told him that didn’t experience any synesthesia.
+So, I told him that I didn’t experience any synesthesia.
 That meant we were safe.
 No one in that convenience store was going to die.
 My performance was just a logical extrapolation of that arcane knowledge.

 No one was going to die relatively soon, anyway.